jacopofar/vscode-wiktionary/README.md

-# wiktionaryhelp README
+# wiktionaryhelp

-This is the README for your extension "wiktionaryhelp".
-After writing up a brief description, we recommend including the following sections.
+This is a VSCode extension that queries a local server showing word definitions while hovering the mouse over a word on Markdown files.

 ## Features